Michael Meighen: Legal and other work

 In the mid-1980s, Meighen was legal counsel to the Deschênes Commission on War Criminals.
 Today, Meighen is counsel to the law firm of Norton Rose Fulbright Canada LLP, which merged with his former firm Meighen Demers in 2001.
 He is a member of the McGill University Board of Governors and a director of the Cundill Funds, Sentry Select Capital Corp., and J.C.
 Clark Ltd. of Toronto.
 In January 2007, Meighen was appointed by the Canadian Government as a Commissioner of the Roosevelt Campobello International Park.

 He and his wife, Kelly Meighen (née Dillon), are benefactors of the Stratford Festival.
 In 2004, he became Canadian chair of the Atlantic Salmon Federation, which promotes conservation efforts.
-He is past chair of the Stratford Festival, current chair of the T. R. Meighen Family Foundation and served as chancellor of the University of King's College in Halifax, Nova Scotia.
+He is past chair of the Stratford Festival, current chair of the T. R. Meighen Family Foundation and served as chancellor of the University of King's College in Halifax, Nova Scotia from 2001-2013.

 On January 16, 2014, McGill University appointed Meighen as its 19th Chancellor, for a three-year term beginning on July 1, 2014.
 Also in 2014, he was named a Member of the Order of Canada.